mcsee/Software-Design-Articles/Articles/Quotes/Software Engineering Great Quotes/readme.md

 ---

+> Simplicity is a great virtue but it requires hard work to achieve it and education to appreciate it.
+And to make matters worse: complexity sells better.

+*Edsger Wybe Dijkstra*

+---

 > Feedback is essential to our ability to learn.
 Without fast, effective feedback, we are guessing.
 Both the speed and the quality of feedback matter.
 If the feedback is too late, it is useless.
 If it is misleading or wrong, the decisions that we make on its basis will be wrong, too

 *David Farley*